 Percentage change = (Amount of dollar change / Base year amount) x 100

-The base year is always considered to be the first year in the comparison.
-For example, Safeway’s total current assets were $1,729,146,000 in 2018 and $1,861,389,000 in 2019.
-This represents a dollar increase of $132,243,000 and a percentage increase of 7.65% calculated as follows:
+For example, suppose that Safeway’s total current assets were $1,729,146,000 in 2018 and $1,861,389,000 in 2019.
+This represents a dollar increase of $132,243,000 and a percentage increase of 7.65%, which is calculated as follows:

-Percentage Change = ($1,861,389,000 – $1,729,146,000 / 1,729,149,000) x 100
+Percentage change = ($1,861,389,000 – $1,729,146,000 / 1,729,149,000) x 100

 Comparative Balance Sheets With Horizontal Analysis